-- 00 = PWM4 PWM4 Output (default)
+- 00 = PWM4 PWM4 output

-- 01 = PWM4 PWM4 Output
+- 01 = PWM4 PWM4 output

-- 10 = FAULT1- PWM FAULT1 Input
+- 10 = FAULT1 PWM FAULT1 input

 - 11 = T2 Timer Channel 2 input/output

-NOTE:
+Note:

-Take care when programming the following CFG signals so as not to connect two different I/O pins to the same peripheral input.
+When programming the CFG signals be careful so as not to connect two different I/O pins to the same peripheral input.
 For example, do not set CFG_B7 to select SCL and also set CFG_B0 to select SCL.
 If this occurs for an output signal, then the signal will be routed to two I/O pins.
 For input signals, the values on the two I/O pins will be ORed together before reaching the peripheral.